LuminAI

 Summarising the design changes in descending order of priority, cosmetic changes were first, followed by visualization of movements captured and profile creation with custom feedback.

-The development team got implementing, as I planned -
+The development team got implemented, as I planned -

-The methods I’m adopting are participatory observation and diary study with the students, instructor, and musician in an improv class at KSU.
-This will be done across 15 sessions including class, rehearsal time, and performance, where I will record their emotional responses, successes, challenges, social dynamics, self-expression, habits, and motivation.
+I adopted participatory observation and diary study methods with the students, instructor, and musician in an improv class at KSU.
+This was done across 15 sessions including class, rehearsal time, and performance, where I recorded their emotional responses, successes, challenges, social dynamics, self-expression, habits, and motivation.

-To break it up: the participants fill out a pre-questionnaire about their perceptions of technology, journal every interaction, and fill another post-study questionnaire which we’ll use to compare the possible change in perceptions and a focus group on stage in front of a live audience where they talk about their experience.
+To break it up: the participants fill out a pre-questionnaire about their perceptions of technology, journal every interaction, and fill another post-study questionnaire which we’re using to compare the change in perceptions.

-In early May this year, we’ll be hosting the world’s first live improv dance performance.
+In early May 2024, we hosted the world’s first live human-AI improv dance performance.